Frequently Asked Questions

 - Provide you with health behavior targets to reduce your risk and improve your health

 - Help you assess your readiness for lifestyle change

 - Provide strategies for reaching your health goals

-The PHA is one of the foundations of the wellness initiative.
+Your health assessment is one of the foundations of the wellness initiative.
 Active participants should take it at least once every year.
 You’ll get a visible assessment of how lifestyle changes have affected your overall wellness from year to year.

 - Can I take it more than once a year?

 Yes.
 Participants are encouraged to take the health assessment as often as they want to track changes in their behaviors.

 - What is a biometric screening?